University of Technology Sydney

 Recommended texts

 There are a number of recommended texts freely available online from the UTS Library.
-They can be found in the Reading List in Canvas.
+They can be found in the Reading List in Canvas, under General.
 Access requires student ID and password.
 Some are also available as hard copies at the City Campus Library (indicated in the Reading List).
+They are not necessary reading to complete the subject but they will provide further background, should you require it.

 References